MicroFocus/CX/token-validation/README.md

 ```

 You can set these properties dynamically in your code or hard-code them into your index.html file.
 They just need to be set before you use Gromit to call the server.

-**Step Five** - Restart your Docker container to pick up these changes.

 ## How It Works